defaultxr/gosd.py/README.md

 If you want the OSD to display something else, you can run gosd_go.py with a dash as an argument: `python gosd_go.py -`. gosd_go.py will read from standard input, and once it gets an 'End Of File' (usually you can make this by pressing `ctrl+d`), it will send all the text to the gosd process to be displayed.
 This can be very useful, for example, to display MPD's current playlist with pipes: `mpc playlist | python gosd_go.py -`.
 Alternatively, you can specify the text as the arguments: `python gosd_go.py hi there` will display "hi there" in the OSD.

+If you want to change what information is displayed in the OSD, edit the [osdtext.py](/osdtext.py) file; specifically, the `getText` function is what is called to generate the default text.

 TODO
 ====

 Right now gosd.py is "good enough" for me, but I do want to improve a few things:

 - Improve the command-line argument syntax of `gosd_go.py`.
 - Allow specifying the hide time on the command line.
 - Allow specifying the text alignment on the command line.
 - Hide the album cover when showing something other than the default text.